Dr Aza Lymo - (ophthalmologist )

-Dr. Aza Lyimo is a registered medical doctor working as a tutor at the Tanzania Training Centre for International Health (TTCIH) in the department of Paediatric and Child Health since October 2009.
-He also works as a paediatric registrar at St. Francis Referral Hospital, based in the neonatal unit.
+Dr. Aza Lyimo is an ophthalmologist working as a tutor at the Tanzania Training Centre for International Health (TTCIH).
+He also works at St. Francis Referral Hospital ophthalmologist .
 He is a trainer of Integrated Management of Childhood Illness (IMCI) using IMCI computerised adaptation training tool (ICATT), a World Health Organization and Novartis Foundation initiative.
-He’s a currently a training coordinator of the Community Health Agents course, a nine month course run at TTCIH.
-Dr. Aza is involved in developing the competence-based curricula for different courses at TTCIH and other partners.

 He is a member of the e-Learning@TTCIH project, involved in developing and facilitating e-sessions for different courses at TTCIH.
 He’s also involved in developing micro-research projects under TTCIH and its partners.